 We particularly liked the St. Nicolai Church and the rose garden in central Simrishamn.

 The church has characteristic step gables.
 Due to the famous Swedish sculptor Carl Milles, the exterior of the church is no longer plastered.
-On condition that the plaster of the church be removed, and its original facade exposed, he left two sculptures to the town of Simrishamn.
-In front of St. Nicolai, you can now find the sculptures “Systrarna” (two sisters that are reunited after death) and an angel with a trumpet.
+On condition that the plaster of the church be removed and its original facade exposed, he left two sculptures to the town of Simrishamn.
+In front of St. Nicolai, you can now find the sculptures “Systrarna” (two sisters that are reunited after death) and an angel with a trumpet, see photos below.

 The rose garden forms an oasis in the middle of the town centre.
 The garden, almost a small park, is called “Rosentorget”.
 It is located on the corner of Allgatan/Ehrenflyktsgatan.
 Here, you can find any rose variety from throughout Österlen.